Calteo/rocketX-wiki/README.md

 View it at https://calteo.github.io/rocketX-wiki/

 Read the [instructions](instructions/index.md) on how to edit the pages.
+Instructions on the formatting are on https://calteo.github.io/rocketX-wiki/instructions/index.html.
+This page is hidden from the normal index.